dfinity/metrics-proxy/README.md

   parameter as a duration in string form) instructs the proxy to serve the metric from a cache unless the cache entry is older than the specified time resolution.

+## Operations

+### Metrics

+Metrics are a vital part of keeping software running correctly.
+This program can emit metrics (see the configuration to learn how to enable it), which can then be scraped by a Prometheus server.

+Metrics to pay attention to:

+* `http_server_active_requests`: if this gauge is high, you may be under a denial of service attack.
+* `http_server_request_duration_seconds_count`: any time series with an `http_response_status_code` other than 200 is usually indication that there is a problem with the backend accessed by the specific proxy indicated by the `server_address` and `http_route`.
+504 status codes indicate the backend server failed to respond on time, while 502 status codes indicate the backend server is down or refusing to accept requests.